-We have entered into a consultancy agreement with Rocabella, a consulting firm owned by Jean-Baptiste Rudelle and his immediate family members, pursuant to which Rocabella, through Mr. Rudelle, will provide corporate advisory and representation services to the Company for an annual fee of €135,440 (approximately \$151,635.10 in U.S. dollars at a rate of €1.00 = 1.119574, which represents average exchange rates for the year ended December 31, 2019), excluding value-added tax.
+We had previously entered into a consultancy agreement with Rocabella, a consulting firm owned by Jean-Baptiste Rudelle and his immediate family members, pursuant to which Rocabella, through Mr. Rudelle, would provide corporate advisory and representation services to the Company for an annual fee of €135,440 (approximately \$154,643.45 in U.S. dollars at a rate of €1.00 = 1.142123, which represents average exchange rates for the year ended December 31, 2020), excluding value-added tax.
+This consultancy agreement was approved by our shareholders at the 2020 Annual General Meeting.
+Subsequently, Mr. Rudelle resigned as chairman of our Board of Directors effective July 28, 2020, and the consultancy agreement automatically terminated immediately upon his resignation in accordance with its terms.
+Rocabella was paid a total amount of €121,896 (approximately \$139,220.23 in U.S. dollars at a rate of €1.00 = 1.142123, which represents average exchange rates for the year ended December 31, 2020) by the Company in 2020 prior to the termination of the consultancy agreement.